bombasticbob/UsefullTools/README.md

 They work with text formatted in columns separated by white space.
 Run the programs with '-h' to get a list of options, etc.

+* banner.sh - generates a 'figlet' banner using 'figlet', with some copyright info.
+It is basically designed to be a block header for C/C++ programs, but you could adapt it for shell scripts, python, java(script), whatever, as you see fit.
+Just edit the line that says 'Your Organization' and put, well, YOUR Organization in there.

 (I'll add more at some point)